Cold Weather Tips for RA

 Twenty years ago, my family and I moved to Illinois.
 As I debated whether to purchase snow boots for my children, a friend laughed and said: “You are in Illinois now.
 There is always snow.
 Prepare yourself.”
 She was right.
 And as rheumatoid arthritis (RA) became a part of my life a few years later, her message of “prepare yourself” stayed with me.
 When cold weather hits an area, those of us with RA need to be ready.
 I have some tips for you on how to prepare.

 First thing: Begin accumulating the right clothing.
 While you may once have run to the store with a light jacket and no hat or gloves, this needs to change.
 A side effect that many with RA experience is Raynaud’s disease which causes small arteries in the hands and feet to constrict.
-It can decrease the blood supply, causing digits to look like hotdogs.
-Keep yourself warm and toasty.
+It can decrease the blood supply, causing digits to look like hotdogs, and to turn them blue or white from the cold, then red upon rewarming.
+So do your best to keep your hands and feet at a comfortable temp.

 Wear layers.
 Just as we don’t want to be too cold, some experience joints that swell when overheated.
 Layering your clothing allows you to stay warm when needed, but to cool down just as well.
 A hat and gloves accompany me each time I am outside, even if it is a quick run to the store.
 Be prepared.
 Always keep a set of gloves or mittens with you.
 Personally, I keep a set in the car, in every coat I regularly wear, and in my purse.